mlpppp/Grade-APIs/readme.md

 - API description will be available in [SwaggerUI](http://localhost:8088/swagger-ui/index.html#/)

 ### Authentiation
-You can use `User APIs` described in [SwaggerUI](http://localhost:8088/swagger-ui/index.html#/) to register/login as user and then use barer Token to access the rest of the APIs.
+You can use `User APIs` described in [SwaggerUI](http://localhost:8088/swagger-ui/index.html#/) to register/login as user and then use bearer Token to access the rest of the APIs.